nshores/k8s-home-ops/README.md

 By default the k3s apiserver does not have any kind of load balancing active.
 To enable HA ApiServer access the `kubernetes` network service object is to set to type `loadbalancer` and has an IP assigned from the range defined in `metallb`.
 To avoid SSL errors, this is added to the inital K3S setup as well via the `--tls-san value` argument.
 <https://docs.k3s.io/installation/configuration#registration-options-for-the-k3s-server>

+# ESXI Options

+To prevent having to toggle the passthrough of the iGPU upon ESXI reboot, perform the following command in ESXI via SSH esxcli system settings kernel set -s vga -v FALSE

 # TODO

 Perhaps this is a better way to handle the HA VIP SAN issue.